Flamingo Biolab

 The evolution of diagnostic imaging

-Digital twins allow for total immersion, where medical data is transformed into a tool for real-time prediction and planning.
+Digital twins allow for total immersion, where medical data is transformed into a tool for real-time prediction and surgical planning.

 Exploration and interactivity